-The whitefly appears similar to a white ‘moth’, but is not actually a fly.
-Whiteflies are more related to aphids and hide under the leaves which make them a challenge to manage.
+The whitefly appears similar to a white "moth," but is not actually a fly.
+Whiteflies are more related to aphids and hide under the leaves, which makes them a challenge to manage.
 To increase this challenge, whiteflies can quickly multiple.
 During the summer, a whitefly matures from egg to adult in about 16 days.

-The adult whitefly may transmit various viruses between a diseased and healthy plant.
-Like aphids, the whitefly secrets “honeydew”, which leaves sticky residue on plants.
-This honeydew aids in fungus growth known as “sooty mold”, which result in leaves appearing dirty and black.
+Indirect Damage: The adult whitefly may transmit various viruses between a diseased and healthy plant.
+Like aphids, the whitefly secrets “honeydew,” which leaves sticky residue on plants.
+This honeydew aids in fungus growth known as “sooty mold,” which results in leaves appearing dirty and black.
 Although harmless itself, it prevents sun from reaching plant surfaces, increasing plant stress.

 - Whitefly nymphs (prior to growing their wings) have oval bodies.

 The best organic method to prevent whiteflies, like with other common garden pests, is to understand beneficial insects.
 For example, parasitic wasps use the body of whiteflies for laying eggs, which kills the whitefly and parasitic wasps are unable to sting people.